GETTING STARTED

 • Mask with character – Mask the first few and last few characters of the sensitive data with ‘+’ or ‘#’ symbols.

-For more information, see the Redacting Personally Identifiable Information article.
+(For more information, see Redacting Personally Identifiable Information.)

-1. In the Variable Namespaces section, associate the variable namespaces to execute this node and its transitions.
+9. In the Variable Namespaces section, associate the variable namespaces to execute this node and its transitions.
 This option is visible only when the Variable Namespace is enabled for the VA.
 You can go with the task level settings or customize it for this node.
-For more information, refer to Managing Namespace.
+(For more information, see Managing Namespace.)

 Note: Post v11.3 release: